 As any change to the Constitution required ratification by three-fourths of the states, Jefferson and Secretary of State James Madison left Washington for the summer recess with the electoral process still undecided.
-Madison assured Jefferson that all was ready "for giving effect to the proposed amendment."
-But it was not until Sept.
-25, 1804, that Madison was able to declare that the 12th Amendment to the Constitution had been ratified.
+Madison assured Jefferson that all was ready "for giving effect to the proposed amendment."4 But it was not until September 24, 1804, that Madison was able to declare that the 12th Amendment to the Constitution had been ratified.5

 The strongest opposition to Jefferson was based in New England.
 Federalist William Plumer of New Hampshire lamented that Jefferson and his supporters were even allowed to call themselves "republican," believing "Democrats and Jacobins" far more appropriate.
 Plumer authored six newspaper articles under the pseudonym Cato in which he went through Jefferson's political career from secretary of state to the presidency and even referenced Jefferson's one published book, Notes on the State of Virginia, to outline what he saw as Jefferson's inconsistencies.

 Jefferson had run for re-election to affirm the nation's approval.
-He wrote in January 1804: "The abominable slanders of my political enemies have obliged me to call for that verdict from my country in the only way it can be obtained."
-He concluded that a favorable vote would be "my sufficient voucher to the rest of the world and to posterity, and leave me free to seek, at a definite time, the repose I sincerely wished to have retired to now."
+He wrote in January 1804: "the abominable slanders of my political enemies have obliged me to call for that verdict from my country in the only way it can be obtained."
+He concluded that a favorable vote would be "my sufficient voucher to the rest of the world & to posterity and leave me free to seek, at a definite time, the repose I sincerely wished to have retired to now."7